yoasif/yoasif.github.io/_posts/2023-06-18-reddit-is-sowing-division-in-mod-teams-because-protest-is-working.markdown

 I said:

->you know whats crazy? i was just saying that we were on the same page... but friends, this is TRULY stressful , and like i feel like we're kinda breaking apart here on just *writing notes*
+>you know whats crazy? i was just saying that we were on the same page... but friends, this is TRULY stressful, and like i feel like we're kinda breaking apart here on just *writing notes*

 One of my fellow mods said "for sure, they're making teams implode".

 I then suggested that we not worry too much about what we asked for - as a way to achieve unity:

 >i suggest this:

+>we dont need to remove anything
 >
->we dont need to remove anything
 >because concision is working against us reaching unity
+>
 >this is a list of demands
+>
 >they can do with it what they want
+>
 >they will not accept them all
+>
 >they may not accept any
+>
 >there is no point leaving anything out
+>
 >imo

 Which we generally agreed upon... until we didn't.